Chevifier/QuestManager/documentation/Quest_Manager_API.md

         - `next_id` - The next steps id after this step.
    	    - `complete` - Boolean stating if step was complete
 	    - `branch_step_id` - The id of the alternate step for branching
+	    - `meta_data` - A dictionary containing stored meta data for this step
     7. `end` - The End of a quest
         - `id` - The ID of the step
         - `details` - Details of this step.
 Not used contains 'Complete'
 - `meta_data` - A dictionary containing stored meta data for the quest
       - `key` - name of variable
       - `value` - Variant type of value `int,float,string,boolean,vec2,vec3`